-Valuation of Long Lived Assets
+Valuation of Long-Lived Assets

-Note 3: Significant Accounting Policies; Note 12: Intangibles; and Note 13: Goodwill of the consolidated financial statements
+Note 3: Significant Accounting Policies; and Note 12: Intangibles of the consolidated financial statements

-The Group carries out an impairment test when events or changes in circumstances indicate that the carrying amount of an asset or cash generating unit ("CGU") exceeds its recoverable amount.
+The Group carries out an impairment test when events or changes in circumstances indicate that the carrying amount of an asset or cash generating unit ("CGU") may exceed its recoverable amount.

-The Group performed impairment tests with assistance from an external valuation expert as a result of indicators of impairment.
+The Group performed impairment tests with assistance from an external valuation expert as a result of indicators of impairment on two of the CGU's.
 An impairment loss is recognized for the amount by which the CGU's carrying value exceeds its recoverable amount.
-To estimate the value in use of the CGU's, the Group used the discounted cash flow model based on a five year projection period, together with a terminal value, which requires management to make significant estimates and assumptions related to the cash flow forecast, growth rate, and discount rate, based on historical results and industry data.
-During the year, an impairment of \$15,908,000 was recorded to write off goodwill in the Satcom CGU and at year end, an impairment of \$10,046,000 was recorded to write down the MMU assets.
+To estimate the value in use of the CGU's, the Group used the discounted cash flow model based on a five-year projection period, together with a terminal value, which requires management to make significant estimates and assumptions related to the cash flow forecast, growth rate, and discount rate, based on historical results and industry data.
+During the year, the Group determined that the CGU's had recoverable amounts that exceeded carrying values and as such, no impairment was recognized.

-We considered the valuation of long lived assets to be a key audit matter due to the significant judgements made by management to determine the assumptions and estimates underlying the calculations of recoverable amount.
+We considered the valuation of long-lived assets to be a key audit matter due to the significant judgements made by management to determine the assumptions and estimates underlying the calculations of recoverable amount.
 Assessing the reasonableness of these assumptions, including the cash flow forecast, growth rate and the discount rate, required significant auditor judgement and increased audit effort, including the use of valuation specialists, as changes in these assumptions could have a significant impact on either value in use, the amount of any impairment charge, or both.